Vacation rentals in Pretoria

 There are an abundance of parks and green spaces throughout Pretoria, including the National Botanical Gardens, and Burgers Park, which is the oldest in the city and a designated South African National Monument.

-When is the best time to stay in a vacation rental in Pretoria?
+The best time to stay in a vacation rental in Pretoria

 South Africa’s spring season runs from August to mid-October with mild to warm temperatures.
 Summer in Pretoria is moderately warm, but there may also be rain and thunderstorms during the afternoon, which keep the city’s beautiful gardens lush.
 This is the perfect time of the year to walk the Dassie Trail, an easy, flat trail when you’re likely to spot rock hyrax (small rabbit-like mammals) and apricot trees.
 October is marked by the Jacaranda Festival, when locals gather to admire the blossom and browse flea markets and food stalls.